nbouchard/trinity/README.md

 #### `grunt-contrib-connect`

-The [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) task runner starts a server and has the ability to enable Livereload to let the server push changes made to files in `dist` to the browser (Hooray for no more reloading!).
+The [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) task runner starts a server and has the ability to enable Livereload to let the server push changes made to files in `dist` to the browser.
 Once the server starts and exposes a static file server at `http://localhost:PORT`, it will automatically open in your default browser.
-If anyone is having issues with this, we can add another grunt plugin that will allow the browser in which we open the site to be configured at the command line.

 #### `grunt-contrib-watch`